- Education and Science»

 History of the Bubbler

-If you are not from Wisconsin or have never traveled to Wisconsin chances are you have never heard of or have no idea what a bubbler is.
-You may recognize the names “The Gurgler”, “The Gusher”, or the most famous name used today, a water or drinking fountain.
+If you are not from Wisconsin or have never traveled to Wisconsin chances are you have never heard of and have no idea what a bubbler is.
+You may recognize some of the other names like “The Gurgler”, “The Gusher”, or the most famous name used today, a water or drinking fountain.

 What is a Bubbler?